 Poor slugs.
-They've evolved a physiognomy—slimy, squishy, and vulnerable—that makes them prime targets for amateur biologists and bored children alike.
-Because they are fairly simple and delicate creatures, most of the backyard experiments conducted on slugs end in their death, regardless of whether that is the intended outcome.
-And even while my sensitive side protests loudly against the slaughter of helpless slugs, I have to admit that the slug's burden is the gardener's boon.
+They’ve evolved a physical form — slimy, squishy, and vulnerable — that makes them prime targets for amateur biologists and bored children alike.
+Because they are fairly simple and delicate creatures, most of the backyard experiments conducted on slugs end in their deaths, regardless of whether that is the intended outcome.
+And even while my sensitive side protests loudly against the slaughter of helpless slugs, I have to admit that the slug’s burden is the gardener’s boon.

 Slugs are extremely destructive garden pests that spend their nights eating holes in the leaves of decorative plants (making them ugly) and fruits and vegetables (making them dead or at least useless).
 From the perspective of a gardener with a slug problem, killing a slug is a step toward saving a plant.
 Also from the gardener’s perspective, all the casual experimenters’ creative methods for ending slugs are pretty neat.
 In this article, you’ll find all the most common and reportedly most effective methods of slug control.
 Most of these involve killing the slugs, but I’ve thrown in a few less cruel options for those who would rather not.

 Make your garden as inhospitable to slugs as possible.
 Slugs have to stay cool and moist to survive, so they’re attracted to dark places during the day and damp places all the time.
 Pruning any leaves of your plants that hang close to the ground and removing leaf litter or mulch will eliminate potential daytime hiding places for slugs.
 Also, watering your garden in the morning will ensure that it is as dry as possible by nightfall, and therefore less attractive to slugs.